 How to get there: Metro red line, Conciliazione station; Cadorna FN station, red and green lines; tram 16, Santa Maria delle Grazie stop.

 Santa Maria delle Grazie admission fee: 10€ (+ 2€ for pre-booking rights).
 Booking is mandatory, the first Sunday of every month entrance is free of charge but booking is still mandatory.
-Click here for a 3-hour Milan tour with The Last Supper included.
+Click here to book your Last Supper guided tour!

 Santa Maria delle Grazie opening hours: 7 am-12 pm and 3.30-7.30 pm (4-7.30 pm in summer); holidays 7.30 am-12.30 pm and 4-9 pm.
 The Last Supper opens Tuesday-Sunday 8.15 am-6.45 pm, closed on Mondays; the visit lasts 15 minutes for a maximum of 30 people per time.

 Santa Maria delle Grazie website: http://legraziemilano.it/.

-The Accademia delle Belle Arti of Brera was founded in 1776 with a decree by Empress Maria Theresa of Austria, and responsible of the construction works were architect Giuseppe Piermarini, the pupil of Luigi Vanvitelli, and artist Giocondo Albertolli.
+The Accademia delle Belle Arti of Brera was founded in 1776 with a decree by Empress Maria Theresa of Austria, and responsible for the construction works were architect Giuseppe Piermarini, the pupil of Luigi Vanvitelli, and artist Giocondo Albertolli.
 The statue of Napoleon I in the middle of the Accademia’s courtyard is by sculptor Antonio Canova.